Sibyx/django_api_forms/docs/tutorial.md

     - calling `Form.add_error((field_name, ), error)` in case of failures in clean methods
     - if field is marked as dirty, normalized attribute is saved to `Form.clean_data` property
-2. Calling `Form.clean` method which returns final normalized values which will be presented in `Form.clean_data` (feel free to override it, by default does nothing, useful for conditional validation, you can still add errors u sing `Form.add_error()`)
+2. Calling `Form.clean` method which returns final normalized values which will be presented in `Form.clean_data` (feel free to override it, by default does nothing, useful for conditional validation, you can still add errors using `Form.add_error()`). `Form.clean` is only called when there are no errors from previous section.

 Normalized data are available in `Form.clean_data` property (keys suppose to correspond with values from `Form.dirty`).